|

 dolls acrylic eye.

-My current favorite is the Aleene's craft glue.
-It is the kind of glue that
+My current favorite is the Elmer's glue.
+Elmer's

 can be removed if necessary.
 It is an all purpose glue for any surface so it